-We will be rescheduling this Meeting on the 23-26 May, 2021 at the Pestana Palace Hotel, Lisbon.
-We will be aiming to run the Meeting with the same list of speakers and the same programme if possible.
+We will be rescheduling this Meeting on the 23-26 May 2021 at the Pestana Palace Hotel, Lisbon.
+We will be aiming to run the Meeting with a similar list of speakers and the same programme if possible.
 More information will appear on this website soon.

 Should you have any concerns or questions, please contact our Events Team

 Cell Dynamics: Host-Pathogen Interface

 Organisers: Michaela Gack, Maximiliano Gutierrez, Dominique Soldati-Favre and Michael Way

 Location: Wotton House, Surrey, UK

 This meeting will be the third instalment of our highly successful Cellular Dynamics Meeting Series, and will focus on ‘Host-Pathogen Interface’.
 Intracellular pathogens highjack and use the cellular systems of their unwilling hosts to ensure their continued survival, replication and spread.
 The relative simplicity of many pathogens and the ability to manipulate them genetically has made them ideal model systems to analyse fundamental cellular and biological processes, including cell death and innate immunity.
 This meeting represents a unique opportunity to bring together many different experts working at the interface between cell biology and a diverse range of pathogens.
 With talks from an outstanding list of speakers and selected delegates, we hope to educate and inspire PIs, postdocs and students and to delve further into this important area of research.

 - Membrane trafficking and organelles

 Organisers & speakers

 Michael Way The Francis Crick Institute, UK